 This program highlighted Brigham and Women’s efforts to increase the value of care by reducing preventable patient harm, improving patient outcomes, and removing waste from the delivery system.
 Throughout the course, faculty highlighted specific projects and processes to help demonstrate successful approaches that are measurable and sustainable.

-The next conference, “2020 Healthcare Quality and Safety,” has been postponed and will be held some time in 2021.
+Our upcoming “2021 Healthcare Quality & Safety Conference” will be held virtually this year on Thursday, October 28th, and Friday, October 29th, 2021.
 This program provides state-of-the-art strategies coupled with practical recommendations to effectively translate current quality and safety concepts, standards, and mandates into daily practice.
 For more information and to register, please visit the conference website.

 Directing Quality and Safety initiatives at Brigham and Women’s Hospital are experienced and accomplished physicians, nurses and pharmacists who have devoted their careers to health care quality and safety and are viewed as thought leaders on this topic.
 Meet our quality and safety leaders.